 In Case of Failure on the Exam

-In the unfortunate event, however, that the candidate failed the NCLEX-RN examinations, the NCSBN would only accept applications to retake the test after three months or 90 days from the day of the exam.
+In the unfortunate event, however, that the candidate failed the NCLEX-RN examinations, the NCSBN would only accept applications to retake the test after three months or 90 days from the exam day.

 The NCLEX-RN examination should not be seen as a hurdle to stop a nurse from practicing in the USA.
-Instead, it should be viewed as an entry-level requirement that all RNs must pass to lawfully practice the profession in the United States.
+Instead, it should be viewed as an entry-level requirement that all RNs must pass to practice the profession in the United States lawfully.
 This exam is used to determine if a nurse possesses all entry-level competencies expected of a bachelor’s degree graduate.